 (9) Our redemption is describe in terms of the redeemer stepping on this snake’s head which never happened in the gospel, not literally anyway.

-(10) Adam and Eve could have lived forever by from eating from a fruit tree, while Jesus said perishable food cannot give eternal life.
+(10) Adam and Eve could have lived forever by eating from a fruit tree, while Jesus said perishable food cannot give eternal life.